nickcernis/neovim-config/README.md

 - Disable or adjust swap file handling? https://neovim.io/doc/user/recover.html
 - Snippets.
 Learn a few from rafamadriz/friendly-snippets, which is already part of the LSP setup.
 - Check how file handling works if open buffers are deleted outside of nvim, such as when when switching git branch.
-- Explore writing modes, perhaps https://github.com/Pocco81/true-zen.nvim.
+- Explore writing modes, perhaps https://github.com/Pocco81/true-zen.nvim or https://github.com/folke/zen-mode.nvim.
-- Look at neural and similar? https://github.com/dense-analysis/neural or https://github.com/zbirenbaum/copilot.lua
+- Look at neural and similar? https://github.com/dense-analysis/neural or https://github.com/zbirenbaum/copilot.lua or https://github.com/Bryley/neoai.nvim
 - Task runner for cargo run etc. with jump-to-line for compiler errors, via quickfix lists or other.
 - Play with replacer: https://github.com/gabrielpoca/replacer.nvim
 - Try tabout: https://github.com/abecodes/tabout.nvim